UseHover/CodeChallenges/README.md

 Hover's technology requires identifying SIM cards so that the correct USSD and SIM Toolkit services are run on the right networks.
 There is no official and always up-to-date record of networks in every country, so it would be helpful to compare what a user's SIM card is reporting vs what information Hover has listed.

-The Hover Android SDK has a dual-sim library built into it (we are in the process of [separating and open-sourcing it](https://github.com/UseHover/MultiSim)).
+The Hover Android SDK has a dual-SIM library built into it (we are in the process of [separating and open-sourcing it](https://github.com/UseHover/MultiSim)).
 It simplifies getting SIM info across different devices and Android versions, especially on dual SIM devices.
+For this exercise assume that the information it gives is accurate: you do NOT need to test yourself on a dual SIM device.

-For now is easiest to use through the Hover SDK.
+For now it is easiest to use through the Hover SDK.
 You don't need a Hover account, just include the following in your app:

 1. Add the Hover repo to your root build.gradle repositories:
 <figure><pre><code>